-The bull run also persisted for the Global Market Index (GMI) in July.
-This unmanaged benchmark (maintained by CapitalSpectator.com), which holds all the major asset classes (except cash) in market-value weights, rose 1.2% — the sixth straight monthly increase for the benchmark.
-Year to date, GMI is up a strong 10.0%.
-Only three of 15 asset classes listed above have a higher return in 2021.
+The Global Market Index (GMI) joined the relief rally in July.
+This unmanaged benchmark (maintained by CapitalSpectator.com), which holds all the major asset classes (except cash) in market-value weights, rose 6.6% last month, although this portfolio-strategy benchmark is still off by nearly 14% so far in 2022.

 Learn To Use R For Portfolio Analysis